kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // Output:
     //
-    // The Access-Control-Allow-Origin response header can only use `*`
+    // The `Access-Control-Allow-Origin` response header can only use `*`
-    // wildcard as value when the field AllowCredentials is unspecified.
+    // wildcard as value when the `AllowCredentials` field is unspecified.
     //
     // Input:
     //   Origin: https://foo.example